zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Returns all type name aliases of a value or type.

-   :x: An arbitrary value or type.
+   :param x: An arbitrary value or type.

    :returns: The set of all type name aliases of *x* (or the type of *x*